Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Application: Recovery of Block-Sparse Signals from Noiseless Measurements

-\begin{rem} Despite the order-wise tightness of Theorem~\ref{thm:l12} for tight frames, it is important to note that the bound on $k$ in that theorem is only a sufficient condition.
+\begin{rem} Despite the order-wise tightness of Theorem~\ref{thm:l12} for certain dictionaries with $m = O(1)$, note that the bound on $k$ in it is only a sufficient condition.
 In particular, we do not have a converse that shows the impossibility of recovering $\beta$ from $y$ when this bound is violated.
 To the best of our knowledge, however, no such converses exist even in the non block-sparse setting for arbitrary dictionaries and/or non-asymptotic analysis (cf.~\cite{DonohoMar2005,counting}). \end{rem}